 Children who are covered by Medicaid receive affordable and comprehensive health care coverage, to allow them to continue academic pursuits and become successful as adults.
 More than 30 million young people are currently receiving benefits under this program, and research has demonstrated clearly that this assistance makes a big impact on their future, as well as helping them deal with current medical conditions.
 So which school health services are covered by state Medicaid?

-Services covered by state Medicaid
+School Health Services covered by state Medicaid

 Probably the single most important area of coverage for eligible children is providing the medical services needed by children with disabilities, so they can receive a good education.
 The goal of these services is to allow disabled children to be educated in the least restrictive environment possible, given their specific disabilities.
 However, this is far from the only area of coverage supported by Medicaid.
 All children who are eligible can receive such health services as dental and vision screenings, to ensure that basic health needs are being attended to.